Dynamic Lists Redesign

 Opportunity

-The Dynamic List Builder is a critical tool for Carta’s Marketing and Newsroom teams, but the original experience was complex and difficult to navigate—especially for non-technical users.
+The Dynamic List Builder is a critical tool for Carta’s Marketing and Newsroom teams, but the original experience was complex, difficult and often impossible to navigate (click for a before & after).
+Our non-technical users found this feature particularly difficult, relying often on our developers for help.
+This in turn ate up significant amount of engineering time.
 Logic was buried in nested blocks, queries were hard to scan or edit, and the interface lacked visual consistency with the rest of Carta’s tools.
-As a result, building lists felt time-consuming, error-prone, and disconnected from the rest of the user experience.
+As a result, building lists was incredibly time-consuming, error-prone, and disconnected from the rest of the user experience.

 Approach

-The Dynamic List Builder is a critical tool for Carta’s Marketing and Newsroom teams, but the original experience was complex and difficult to navigate—especially for non-technical users.
+The Dynamic List Builder is a critical tool for Carta’s Marketing and Newsroom teams, but the original experience was complex, difficult and often impossible to navigate (click for a before & after).
+Our non-technical users found this feature particularly difficult, relying often on our developers for help.
+This in turn ate up significant amount of engineering time.
 Logic was buried in nested blocks, queries were hard to scan or edit, and the interface lacked visual consistency with the rest of Carta’s tools.
-As a result, building lists felt time-consuming, error-prone, and disconnected from the rest of the user experience.
+As a result, building lists was incredibly time-consuming, error-prone, and disconnected from the rest of the user experience.

 New Features